The slowest coupon collector's problem: Prologue

 {\it ``You buy cereals in order to collect coupons that come with it.
 The upcoming collection has $n$ collectible coupons.
 Each cereal box contains one coupon.
 Assume that every type of coupons is equally likely to appear.
 What is the expected number of boxes you need to buy until you have a complete set of $n$ coupons?''}

-By recalling the mean of the geometric distribution, the answer to the well-known problem above is $\E\left[X\right]=nH\left(n\right)$, where $H\left(n\right)$ is the $n$-th harmonic number.
+By recalling the mean of the geometric distribution, the answer to the well-known problem above is $\E\left[X\right]=nH\left(n\right)$, where $H\left(n\right)$ is the $n$-th harmonic number (see for example \cite[p.
+225]{F}).
 An approximate solution to the coupon collector's problem is

 where $\gamma \approx 0.5772156649$ is the Euler–Mascheroni constant.